louismullie/temp-data/markdown_final/ebab1be2-32a9-aac2-3ffe-9b40ff750c75.md

 ---

 Post-void residual (PVR) is the **volume of urine remaining in the bladder after voiding**, typically measured by ultrasound or catheterization.
-PVR is used to assess bladder emptying and guide management of LUTS, incontinence, and neurogenic bladder [^114e9pps].
+PVR is used to assess bladder emptying and guide management of LUTS, incontinence, and neurogenic bladder.
 Normal PVR is **generally < 50 mL** [^114DZbVY]; 50–100 mL is borderline, and > 100 mL is considered abnormal and may indicate retention or voiding dysfunction [^notfound].
 Elevated PVR increases risks of UTI, renal damage, and retention [^112yhFiJ]; management depends on cause and may include bladder training, medications, or catheterization [^114ExMvS].
 Always confirm a single elevated PVR with repeat measurement before acting [^115DhGhS] [^113AFYD6].

 ---